Ivordir/Okolors/README.md

 because as the lightness is changed, Okhsl preserves the hue and saturation of the color (better than other color spaces like HSL).

-Okolors supports jpeg, png, gif, and qoi images by default.
+Okolors supports jpeg, png, gif, webp, and qoi images by default.
-See the [features](#features) section for more info.
 Precompiled binaries are available on [Github](https://github.com/Ivordir/Okolors/releases).

 If you are looking for the Okolors library, see the crates.io page or the documentation: